About Us

 Meet the Team

-Deana Seigler, Vice President
+Deana Seigler, President

-Deana has lived in Texas almost 30 years, and she recently retired from Raytheon Technologies where she was a Senior Director of Software Engineering.
+Deana has lived in Texas over 30 years, and she recently retired from Raytheon Technologies where she was a Senior Director of Software Engineering.
 She first became involved with FRAs in 2014 where she started as a volunteer at the Rowlett Animal Shelter.
 Her husband, Frank, became a foster fail on the very first one, a Beagle named Minnie.
-Since then she has fostered over 200 animals, most of which have been cats since her husband falls in love with any dog that comes home.
+Since then she has fostered over 500 animals, most of which have been cats since her husband falls in love with any dog that comes home.
+She enjoys fostering kittens, especially the bottle babies or nursing mamas or any cat that is orange (her kryptonite).

 Mary Ward , Treasurer